Vita3K/Vita3K/documentation/Dumping.md

 However, if you're after homebrew games, you can search online or visit [VitaDB](https://vitadb.rinnegatamante.it/#/).
 Be warned that some homebrew apps may contain potentially unwanted software like malware.

+Please note that .pkg is for commercial games and .vpk is for homebrew games.

 # Dumping methods

 There are four ways to dump Vita games: MaiDump, [NoNpDrm](https://github.com/TheOfficialFloW/NoNpDrm), Vitamin and FAGdec.
 However, MaiDump and Vitamin are not supported by Vita3K.
+Please do not ask why Vitamin doesn't work.

-The games should be in a .zip or .vpk format if you want to install them onto the emulator, or if you prefer to copy them yourself, you can drag and drop the game folder in your `pref_path/ux0/app` folder. *You do not need to do this for NoNpDrm/.pkg files.**
+If the game is homebrew, it should be in a .vpk/.zip format if you want to install them, or if you prefer to copy them yourself, you can drag and drop the game folder in your `pref_path/ux0/app` folder.

 # Dumping with NoNpDrm